MarcVillain/spotlight-search/README.md

 ## 🚀 Features

-- Pure JavaScript and CSS with no dependencies on external libraries or frameworks
-- Customizable icons and colors for different categories
-- AJAX-based search with debounce for optimized performance
+- **Native**: Implemented entirely with vanilla JavaScript and CSS for high performance and simplicity.
+- **Customizable**: Easily customize icons, colors, styles and behaviors to fit your design needs.
+- **Debounced Input**: Minimizes unnecessary requests with built-in debounce functionality.
+- **Dynamic Results**: Automatically updates search results with asynchronous data fetching.
-- Keyboard shortcuts to toggle the search modal
+- **Keyboard Shortcuts**: Quick access to the spotlight search with customizable keyboard shortcuts.
-- Supports custom callbacks for various stages of the search process
-- Gracefully handles errors and provides feedback to the user
-- Easily integratable into any web project
+- **Dark Mode Support**: Includes options for dark mode to enhance usability in low-light environments.

 ## 📦 Installation